Sienci-Labs/Resources/cnc-fun/the-basics/cnc-materials.md

 ![](/_images/_cnc-fun/_the-basics/cnc_ba_materials_p3-foam.jpg){.aligncenter .size-medium}

-Rigid foam is a super easy, soft material to cut.
+Rigid foam is the ideal foam material for CNCing, its closed-cell structure is strong enough to withstand cutting forces while being soft enough to cut through effortlessly.
 Most of the time, you can cut at full speed and full engagement with no issues, making it a fast way to draft out cuts.
 Soft foams come in many different densities and softness, which can affect cutting.
-Read more below to learn more.
 These settings work with both 1/8" and 1/4" 2 flute flat end mills.

 <table class="wp-table" width="70%">
 <tbody>